hustcer/nushell.github.io/.ebook-pub/commands/rm.md

 ## Signature

-`> rm (filename) ...rest --trash --permanent --recursive --force --verbose --interactive --interactive-once`
+`> rm ...rest --trash --permanent --recursive --force --verbose --interactive --interactive-once`

 ## Parameters

-- `filename`: The file or files you want to remove.
-- `...rest`: Additional file path(s) to remove.
+- `...rest`: The file paths(s) to remove.
 - `--trash`: move to the platform's trash instead of permanently deleting. not used on android and ios
 - `--permanent`: delete permanently, ignoring the 'always_trash' config option. always enabled on android and ios
 - `--recursive`: delete subdirectories recursively